konecnyjakub/cache/README.md

 Another is namespace.
 Normally, different instances of an engine have access to same values but if you set a namespace for the instances, same keys can have different values in different instances.
 Do note that not all engines can (fully) use this (and that some may use it automatically).

+There is also journal which is used to store various metadata (e. g. expiration and tags) for an item if it is not supported natively by the engine.
+At the moment, only file based caches support this feature.

 #### Memory

 It was already mentioned in quick start as it is the most simple engine that does something.
 It supports setting default lifetime of items, different instances are automatically separate (each one holds different values).